Reaction to Tom Brady announcing his retirement for 2nd time – KION546

 By The Associated Press

-Reaction from social media and elsewhere poured in after Tom Brady announced his retirement for the second and final time on Wednesday.
+Reaction from social media and elsewhere poured in after Tom Brady announced his retirement on Wednesday for the second time.
 Brady won seven Super Bowls and set numerous passing records in an unprecedented 23-year NFL career.
 He made his announcement in a short social media post.
 The 45-year-old Brady goes out after leading the Tampa Bay Buccaneers to the NFC South title.
 He finished his final season with an 8-10 record.
 Brady and the Bucs were routed in the wild-card round on their own field.
 Brady helped Tampa Bay win a Super Bowl title in 2020 and consecutive NFC South championships over his last two seasons.

 “For all the rings.